Corporate website of Orient Corporation

 Counter measures

 • To prepare for unforeseen events such as large-scale earthquakes, disasters, or accidents, we have established a "Business Continuity Management Regulations" and formulated an "Annual Plan for Business Continuity Management".
 We have also implemented a dedicated system for promptly confirming the safety of personnel and assessing the situation in affected areas.
-In the event of a major natural disaster or similar event in the Tokyo metropolitan area, we have established a provisional emergency headquarters in the western Japan region and conducted training to ensure business continuity.

 • To ensure the stable operation of payment infrastructure and appropriate customer responses, we have developed a business contingency plan that is updated annually.